robindittmar/coding_challenge/README.md

 ##### How do you prove it?

-The first piece of proof is comparing the outputted text with the contents of the `messages.json` file.
+The first piece of proof is comparing the output of the program with the contents of the `messages.json` file.
 The first five entries of the `[messages][i][message]` object are identical to the outputted text.